renitanaz/renitanaz/README.md

-## Currently focusing on:
+## Currently focusing on 🔭:
-* 🔭 AI in Testing activities
+*  AI in Testing activities
-* 🧠 AI in Test Automation
+* AI in Test Automation
 * Accessibility Testing that tools can find and those they cannot.

 ## Non-Tool Skills: